deepakraj-dj/Cloud-Engineer/AWS/Auto_Scaling_EC2_Architecture + Terraform + Docker/Readme.md

 # Auto-Scaling EC2 Architecture

 ## Overview
-* Architected a highly available, fault-tolerant web architecture utilizing Amazon EC2, Auto Scaling Groups (ASG), and an Application Load Balancer (ALB) to dynamically manage traffic.
-* Containerized an Nginx application using Docker and stored custom images in Amazon ECR; auto- mated instance provisioning via EC2 Launch Template User Data bash scripts to pull images and start containers without manual intervention (ECR)..
-* Configured AWS CloudWatch alarms to trigger scale-out events at 80% CPU utilization and deliver real-time SNS email alerts, implementing proactive cloud monitoring and observability
-* Validated auto-scaling behavior under load using stress-ng to simulate production-level CPU stress, confirming automated scaling triggers functioned as expected
+This project simulates a production-grade like web infrastructure on AWS.
+The goal was to build something that could handle traffic spikes automatically without manual intervention.

+An Nginx app runs inside Docker containers, with images stored in ECR.
+When a new EC2 instance spins up, a User Data bash script pulls the latest image and starts the container automatically — no SSH, no manual setup.

+Auto Scaling is triggered by CloudWatch when CPU hits 80%, with SNS sending email alerts in real time.
+Load testing was done using stress-ng to verify the scaling actually fired under simulated production load.

 ## Architecture
 ![Architecture Diagram](docs/Architecture_diagra.png)